Spain: More than 300 migrants rescued at sea near Canary Islands | DW | 26.01.2022

 Last year, more than 22,000 migrants arrived by sea on the Canary Islands, half of the recorded total in Spain.

-According to the International Organization of Migration, at least 384 migrants died in 2021 attempting the perilous sea journey.
+According to the International Organization of Migration, at least 384 people died in 2021 attempting the perilous sea journey.
 By contrast, the NGO Walking Borders reports 4,404 deaths in 2021.

 ar/msh (AP, Reuters)